framiere/monitoring-demo/README.md

       - elasticsearch
 ```

-_Note_: like for logspout we need to ask container question to docker via its socket.
+_Note:_ like for logspout we need to ask container question to docker via its socket.

 The nice thing about metric beat is that it comes with ready made dashboards, let's leverage that too.